Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around opec signaling, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around improving opec signaling, it can genuinely reprice Crude Oil.

-If a headline materially changes expectations around global demand expectations, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around constructive global demand expectations, it can genuinely reprice Crude Oil.

-If a headline materially changes expectations around inventory trends, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around cleaner follow-through in price action, it can genuinely reprice Crude Oil.

 Headlines that are often noise